Home Animals of the World Animal Photos The Animal Kingdom Animal Activities About Us Shop Contact Us AardvarkOrycteropus afer

 Aardvarks feed on termites and ants.
 They are specialized in feeding on these insects.

-There are not many animals in the animal kingdom that resemble aardvarks.
+There are not many animals in the animal kingdom that resemble these creatures.
 Their name, which means "earth pig", is derived from a South African language called Afrikaans.

-Aardvarks have two eyes, one located on either side of their long snouts.
-Aardvarks' eyesights are poor, and are mostly reliant on their excellent hearing for protection and direction.
+They have two eyes, one located on either side of their long snouts.
+Their eyesights are poor, and are mostly reliant on their excellent hearing for protection and direction.

 Behaviors